ITP-175-FA18/0-hello-world/README.md

-# 0-hello-world Journal
+# 0-hello-world Instructions

 A common technique used by programmers when learning a new language or technique is to do something in a very basic way and call it "hello world".

-This assignment will be our first experience with github and journaling for this course.
+In this assignment introduces github and journaling for this course.

 To complete this assignment: